-Additional costs / income changes caused by the risks and uncertainties of Covid 19 Following the national lockdown of schools in March 2020, TEACH has seen increased risk and uncertainty due to the virus and its impact on school life.
-Costs have increased in relation to cleaning; PPE; additional signage; hand sanitizer etc. and claims for reimbursement of Covid-related costs have been submitted for the Trust to the value of £37,171 (AAI £8,964, CHI £7,811, CJU £10,179, and HJS £10,217).
+Additional costs / income changes caused by the risks and uncertainties of Covid 19

+Following the national lockdown of schools in January 2021, TEACH has seen increased risk and uncertainty due to the virus and its impact on school life.
+Costs have increased in relation to cleaning; PPE; additional signage; hand sanitiser etc. Income normally received through lettings and fundraising from school events via the PTAs have been impacted and resulted in a significant reduction of funds for the Trust.